Runtime Prevention

 Is Runtime Prevention only for production environments?

-Runtime Prevention is typically deployed in production environments to stop live attacks, but it can also be used in staging or pre-production to validate protections before release.
+No, Runtime Prevention is not limited to production environments.
+While it is most commonly deployed in production to stop live attacks, it can also be used in staging and pre-production environments.
+This allows organizations to validate protections, evaluate behavior, and strengthen security before applications are released.

 Who should use Runtime Prevention?